Assistant Professor of Emergency Medicine

 Humanitarian Service Award

 Dr. Marsh has worked with PIH since 2008, in Malawi, Haiti, Sierra Leone, Rwanda and Liberia.
 In Haiti, she helped open the University Hospital at Mirebalais, and then served as Director of Emergency Medicine.
-There, her team started the first Emergency Medicine residency in the history of Haiti, now in its sixth year.
-In 2014, during the Ebola epidemic, she served as medical director for PIH, leading the transition from emergency response to health systems strengthening.
-Currently, she is the PI on a grant to strengthen human resources for health in Liberia, as well as focusing on the creation of hospital-based quality standards for clinical operations across PIH's sites.
+There, her team started the first Emergency Medicine residency in the history of Haiti, now in its seventh year.
+In 2014, during the Ebola epidemic, she served as medical director for PIH-Sierra Leone, leading the transition from emergency response to health systems strengthening.
+She led (as PI) a 5-year HRSA-funded grant to strengthen human resources for health in Liberia, and with PIH, created hospital-based quality standards for clinical operations.

 Local representatives can answer questions about the Profiles website or help with editing a profile or issues with profile data.
 For assistance with this profile: HMS/HSDM faculty should contact contactcatalyst.harvard.edu.
 For faculty or fellow appointment updates and changes, please ask your appointing department to contact HMS.
 For fellow personal and demographic information, contact HMS Human Resources at human_resourceshms.harvard.edu.
 For faculty personal and demographic information, contact HMS Office for Faculty Affairs at facappthms.harvard.edu.